 NOTE: Do not use this procedure unless it is absolutely necessary.
-Continuous use of this procedure could damage the planetary gear brake.
+Continuous use of this procedure could damage the planetary gear brake of the winch.
 This procedure will not work if the planetary gear brake is damaged.

-Figure 3-9.
+Figure 3-10.
 Winch Assembly

-- 1. Remove the power cables from the two terminals on the winch motor assembly (A). - 2.
-Remove the two flange head screws (B) securing the winch motor assembly to the winch. - 3.
+- 1. See Figure 3-10.
+Remove the power cables from the two terminals on the winch motor assembly (A). - 2.
+Remove the two flange head screws (B) securing the winch motor assembly to the winch.
+Retain the screws for reassembly. - 3.
 Carefully remove the motor assembly (C), making sure the two pieces do not separate. - 4.
-Insert a 3/8" allen head wrench (D) into the sleeve bearing. - 5.
-Rotate the wrench counterclockwise to lower the mast.
-If any slack is observed in the cable, stop immediately and remove the slack.
+Insert a 3/8" allen head wrench (D) into the sleeve bearing.

-6. When the mast is completely down, install the winch motor assembly, securing it with the screws.
+- 5. Rotate the wrench counter-clockwise to lower the mast.
+If any slack is observed in the cable, stop immediately and remove the slack. - 6.
+When the mast is completely down, reinstall the winch motor assembly, securing it with the screws.